hathix/cs50-section/handouts/week4.md

 Two big things to remember:

-* Don't use single letters except `i`, `j`, and `k` in loops.
+* Don't use single-letter variables except `i`, `j`, and `k` in loops.
 Single letters aren't descriptive at all.
-* Abstract names like "count" are OK, but concrete names like "coins" are better.
-Think this in your head: "What am I counting here?
-I'm counting *coins*, so I better call the variable 'coins'."
+* Abstract names like "count" are OK, but concrete names like "coins" are better -- they make it clear what you're dealing with.

 Quick!
 What is this code calculating?